 The counterclaim for revocation has a double nature, wherefore both opinions on page 13 can claim a part of the truth: (1) The counterclaim for revocation is - as the revocation action - an action of its own right: It survives the withdrawal of the infringement action.
 It may be appealed separately from the infringement action.
-It may be separated from the infringement action.
 It may be stayed of its own right (EPO opposition procedure).
 (2) However, the counterclaim for revocation is also a means of defence triggered by the infringement action.